 Front engine production sports cars.
 MG Midgets, the occasional MGB.
 Morgans on the less car-damaging events and a Scimitar SS1.
 Class 5b Specification Sheet (updated June 2012).

 Rear engine, rear wheel drive production cars.
 The home of some highly modified, or just very large engined VW Beetles.

 Production cars modified beyond permitted limits and front engine ‘component’ cars conforming to an accepted specification.
 The most popular at present are Marlins, Vincents, Lieges and various models of Dutton.
 ACTC maintain a list of eligible Class 7 ‘component cars’.

 Non-production cars.
 This includes the homebuilt one offs, VW Beach Buggies and purpose built specials, such as Dellows and Trolls.

 The term ‘production car’ does not mean that the vehicle may not be modified to improve its performance or handling.
-Competitors must refer to section M6 of the MSA Yearbook and the ACTC rules and regulations, for further information and to see what may be modified to allow the vehicle to stay in a class of similar cars..
+Competitors must refer to section M6 of the Motorsport UK Yearbook and the ACTC rules and regulations, for further information and to see what may be modified to allow the vehicle to stay in a class of similar cars..
 If the car is modified beyond those limits it may be placed in a higher class, which may mean more difficult routes or restarts.